madweasel/Muehle/README.md

   </a>
 </div>

-The principle of the solving algorithmn is explained in <a href="https://www.mad-weasel.de/download/The perfect playing Nine Men Morris computer.pdf" target="_blank">this</a> pdf document.
+The principle of the solving algorithm is explained in <a href="https://www.mad-weasel.de/download/The perfect playing Nine Men Morris computer.pdf" target="_blank">this</a> pdf document.

 The current executable and database can be downloaded [here](https://www.mad-weasel.de/morris.html).
 Download the corresponding zip files and extract both zip files into the same directory.